jfhbrook/jfhbrook.github.io/_posts/2011-10-09-on-my-username.md

 Also, if there's a lesson to learn here, it's this:

-> **PROTIP:** When you're 14 and choosing an online handle, think about whether you would want to be called "jesus" in real life or not.
+> **PROTIP:** When you're 14 and choosing an online handle, think about whether you would want to be called "jesus" in a professional setting or not.